 If your cat gets along with her siblings, this is a sign that she is comfortable and content in her environment.
 If your cat is relaxed with humans and animals, you may have hit the kitty jackpot and surely have a happy cat on your hands.

-Happy indoor cats stare.
+Happy indoor cats stare at everything.

 Does your indoor cat watch TV or stare out the window?
 This can be a sign of happiness.
 Again, stimulation is a key sign of contentment.
 After those long naps, a happy cat will will perch in his or her favorite window and watch the world go by.